jakobkhansen/IN2010_KattisContest_2021/README.md

 # IN2010_KattisContest_2021
-Solutions to the Kattis problems for the IN2010 Kattis Contest at UiO
+Kattis problems for the IN2010 Kattis Contest at UiO

 ### Introductory
 - [N-sum](https://open.kattis.com/problems/nsum)